Guide to credibility interview

 The interviewer will also be checking your ability to converse well in English, if there is any issue with hearing them clearly via the video link, you should ensure that you raise this so that they are aware that it is a technical issue not an English language issue.

-Following your interview a report of the interview including the answers you have given will be sent to the Entry Clearance Officer who makes the decision on your Tier 4 application.
+Following your interview a report of the interview including the answers you have given will be sent to the Entry Clearance Officer who makes the decision on your Student Visa application.

 What to do if you are invited to a second interview